tetlika/revolut/README.md

 This repository contains a simple "Hello" application that can be deployed both locally and on AWS.
 By default, it is configured to use the local environment.

-On local environment - "localstack" is used to mock DynamoDB, Lambda and API gateway functionality.
+On local environment - localstack is used to emulate DynamoDB, Lambda and API gateway functionality (see https://hub.docker.com/r/localstack/localstack).

 Main benefit of this setup, is that same terraform and application code is used to deploy code to AWS and to local environment.

-To which environment deploy is regulated by variable https://github.com/tetlika/revolut/blob/main/vars.tf#L23, set it to aws when deploying to AWS.
+To which environment deploy is regulated by variable https://github.com/tetlika/revolut/blob/main/vars.tf#L23, this variable should be set to "aws" when deploying to AWS.

 ![AWS Architecture Diagram](https://github.com/tetlika/revolut/blob/main/diagram.png)